Clint Bowyer: 'perfect storm' Conditions for iRacing, eNASCAR

 Last Sunday, 900,000 Americans watched Denny Hamlin edge out Dale Earnhardt Jr. to win the Dixie Vodka 150, an eNASCAR race from the virtual Miami Hempstead Speedway on FS1. iRacing, a practice which has been in place for well over a decade, is now going mainstream.

 Starting Sunday with the O’Reilly Auto Parts 125, from the virtual Texas Motor Speedway, all of the Pro Invitational Series will be televised, on FOX.
-Last week saw the most watched eSports event in television history, and it should only get bigger now that more people are aware of it.
+Last week saw the most watched eSports event in television history, and eSports are starting to have all the related businesses that mainstream sports have.
+The Best Casinos are taking action on eSports, you have fantasy leagues out there, not to mention web programming in which pundits debate who the best competitors are.

 just in: NASCAR's iRacing event this past weekend got 900,000 viewers for Fox Sports, became the most watched esports event in US TV history, and did so well that the rest of the eNASCAR iRacing Pro Invitational Series will air directly on Fox broadcast TV